kyaulabs/win11tweak/README.md

   * OpenShell is used for a customizable start menu experience

+[^1]: Install Git for Windows inside MSYS2 proper [git-for-windows/git](https://github.com/git-for-windows/git/wiki/Install-inside-MSYS2-proper)
-[^1]: This assumes you followed [drduh's YubiKey Guide](https://github.com/drduh/YubiKey-Guide) in order to setup your YubiKey
+[^2]: This assumes you followed [drduh's YubiKey Guide](https://github.com/drduh/YubiKey-Guide) in order to setup your YubiKey

 ### Configuration